World of Tanks: Vehicles

 All vehicles can be customized to a certain degree, either visually or in terms of performance, with the majority of parts (such as tracks, guns, turrets, and engines) being modular parts purchased from the game's tech tree.
 Various two-tone and three-tone camouflage schemes are available for all tanks as well, including both historically accurate patterns and game-specific, custom variants.
 Camouflage is available for temporary use by paying with freely earned in-game credits, or for permanent use by paying with gold purchased in the World of Tanks store or won in an in-game event.
 Players can apply national flags, pre-designed slogans, and camouflage (that will slightly increase the chance of remaining undetected).

-All vehicles can mount three pieces of additional equipment, which vary from vehicle to vehicle, and offer various advantages.
-Some equipment allows the gun to fire faster, some increase the durability of certain parts of the vehicle, and some help keep the vehicle hidden while stationary.
-Each vehicle can carry three consumables.
-Examples of these include repair kits, medical kits, fire extinguishers or nation-specific extra rations that boost the tank's crew for the duration of a single battle.
+All higher tier vehicles can mount three consumables and three pieces of additional equipment, which vary from vehicle to vehicle, and offer various advantages.
+Some equipment allow the gun to fire faster, some increase the durability of certain parts of the vehicle, and some help keep the vehicle hidden while stationary.
+Examples of equipment include: repair kits, medical kits, fire extinguishers, or nation-specific extra rations that boost the performance of the tank's crew for the duration of a single battle.